opinionatedguide/opinionatedguide.github.io-src/content/opinionatedeng.md

 5pin din, PS2, USB

-## How to know what to buy
+# Chapter 3.1 - How to know what to buy

+[TODO - possibly move]

+# Chapter 3.2 - Legacy Hardware

+[TODO]

+Parallel, Serial, Tape, CD, gameport

-[TODO - possibly move]# Chapter 4 - Back to the Root of Things
+# Chapter 4 - Back to the Root of Things

 We've been using file in /proc and /dev thoughout this, but we never really looked to see what else is in there.
 Let's do that.